 4 Measurements of home to school distance are provided by Bexley Council's School Admissions Team.
 Since 2016, all primary schools measure home to school distance as a straight line.
 Home to school distances are measured by the Council's GIS system using the intersection of the geographical grid co-ordinates (known as eastings and northings) supplied by the National Land and Property Gazetteer (NLPG), or equivalent database, for the home address and for the nearest school entrance approved by the Governors as an official entrance, the measurement will be taken from the intersection of the NLPG co-ordinates of the home address to the nearest official school entrance.
 The system measures in miles and is accurate to three decimal points.
-The home address will be taken as the child's home address
+The home address by 9th February 2024.
+It must be the address at which the child lives with the parent or registered guardian who is the main carer, i.e., the parent eligible to receive Child Benefit and Child Tax Credit.